bobbyrc/edgerouter/README.md

 ## Step 2 - CLI

 Your router should now be able to connect to Google Fiber!
 If you tested your connection at this point though, you would realize that you aren't getting the full gigabit speeds.
-We need to run two sets of commands in the CLI to letus take full advantage of our connection.
+We need to run two sets of commands in the CLI to let us take full advantage of our connection.
 **For each set of commands, copy/paste each line individually**

 - Before we start changing our configuration, we need to enter edit mode.
 Run this command: